Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 ## Optional exercise 2
-Use the BEAUTI window, which we left open, to set up a strict clock.
+Use the BEAUti window, which we left open, to set up a strict clock.
 To do this go to the Clock Model tab and select Strict Clock.
 In the MCMC tab change the output file names to h1n1_sc.log, h1n1_sc.trees.
 Save it as h1n1_sc.xml and run it in BEAST.
 Compare the rate and node age estimates to those from the relaxed clock used here.

 # Relevant References